UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understanding water test results helps determine if your water is safe to drink and when action is needed.

-Visually, most DIY kits rely on a color change.
-For example, a sample might turn from purple to yellow if bacteria are present.
-Remember that a negative result means no detectable bacteria were found at that time, but it doesn’t guarantee the water will remain safe forever.
-Regular monitoring is your best defense.
+If you are using an at-home kit, you will need to incubate the sample at room temperature away from direct sunlight for 24 to 48 hours.
+Visually, most DIY kits rely on a distinct color change to indicate contamination — for example, a sample might turn from purple to yellow if harmful microorganisms are actively growing.
+Remember that a negative result simply means no detectable pathogens were found at that exact moment; it does not guarantee the well will remain pristine forever.

 Illustration shows steps to take after a positive water test: use bottled/boiled water and treat the well.